ovh/docs/pages/network/bring_your_own_ip/bring-your-own-IP/guide.en-gb.md

 > @api {POST} /ip/{ip}/bringYourOwnIp/slice
 >

-with following parameters:
+Use the following parameters:

-- ip : the IP block you want to slice, in CIDR notation
+- ip : the IP block you want to slice, in CIDR notation.
 - slicingSize : the resulting size of the sliced blocks, expressed as a network prefix size, in bits.
-For example if you want to slice a /24 block into 2 smaller blocks of size /25, you should enter the value "25"
+For example if you want to slice a /24 block into 2 smaller blocks of size /25, you should enter the value "25".

+> [!primary]
-Note : This API call is asynchronous, the newly created blocks are made available shortly after the call.
-They will be usable as any other Additional IP blocks or individual addresses.
+> This API call is asynchronous, the newly created blocks are made available shortly after the call.
+They will be usable as any other Additional IP block or individual address.

 You can preview the resulting blocks that would be created for each block size, by using the following API call: